CyberSureshX/Methodology/README.md

 - If OTPs do not expire, previously used OTPs may still be valid.
 - Save an old OTP.
 - Test it after several hours or days to see if it still works.

+**8. Lack of Rate Limiting on OTP Requests**
+- Register for an account or attempt to log in using a valid phone number or email address.
+- Repeatedly request an OTP using an automated script or tool like Burp Suite.
+- If unlimited OTPs can be requested without restrictions, the application is vulnerable.

+**9. OTP Validation on the Client Side**
+- Use browser developer tools to inspect the JavaScript code responsible for OTP validation.
+- Modify or disable the OTP validation code using tools a browser Inspect.
+- Observe if the application grants access without requiring server-side OTP validation.

+**10. Predictable OTP During the Verification**
+- Register two accounts using the same phone number but different email addresses.
+- Compare the OTPs sent for both accounts.
+- If the OTPs are identical or predictable based on shared data, the application is vulnerable.

 ## OPEN REDIRECTION VULNERABILITY
 **1. First Method**